 The most important thing isn't what time you wake up - it's getting in tune with your body's clock.
 According to Sleep.org, your body actually knows what it should be doing and when.
 Don't force yourself to be part of the 5 am club if you can't fall asleep before midnight.

 Getting enough sleep and waking up when your body is ready will lead more often to a productive day than forcing yourself out of bed hours before your brain is ready—that's a recipe for burnout.
-Plus, it won't last long.
+Plus, the habit won't last long.
 If you're not a morning person, you can't force it and your body will only work with you for so long before it says "no more!"

 2. Eliminate decision-making tasks in the morning.